-a.
-The LRE and LRR shall each (1) possess a minimum of five years of bridge design and/or load rating experience; (2) demonstrate a working knowledge of LRFD Specifications and the NJTA Load Rating Manual; (3) have successfully completed NHI Course No. 130092 Fundamentals of LRFR and Applications of LRFR for Bridge Superstructures (4 days); and (4) successfully complete NHI Course No. 130092 (4 days) or 130092B Applications of LRFR for Bridge Superstructures (2 days) every five years following the initial 4 day course.
+- a.
+The LRE and LRR shall each (1) possess a minimum of five years of bridge design and/or load rating experience; (2) demonstrate a working knowledge of LRFD Specifications and the NJTA Load Rating Manual; (3) have successfully completed NHI Course No. 130092 Load and Resistance Factor Rating of Highway Bridges (4 days); and (4) successfully complete NHI Course No. 130092 (4 days) every five years following the initial 4 day course. - b.

-b.
 The LRR shall be a Licensed Professional Engineer registered in the State of New Jersey, and shall sign, date, and seal the Load Rating Summary Sheet, as shown in Section 4.2 of this Manual.